gemini3d/gemini3d/docs/Readme_mpi.md

 * Ubuntu / Debian / Windows Subsystem for Linux: `apt install libopenmpi-dev openmpi-bin`
 * CentOS: `yum install openmpi-devel`

-For CentOS, typical HPC will have the ability to switch to a recent GCC verison with matching MPI library.
+For CentOS, typical HPC will have the ability to switch to a recent GCC version with matching MPI library.
 If not, compile MPI--it will take about 20 minutes:

 ```sh